znadhiac/znadhiac/README.md

 # Hi, I'm Zulfi Nadhia Cahyani 👋

-**Data Analyst** with an **MSc in Environmental Engineering**, experienced in transforming real-world data into actionable business insights using **SQL, Python, Excel,** and **Tableau**.
-Skilled in data cleaning, exploratory data analysis, visualization, and foundational machine learning.
-I build end-to-end data projects, from data preparation to insight generation, focused on solving real-world problems through data.
+**Data Analyst** with an **MSc in Environmental Engineering**, specializing in transforming real-world data into actionable business insights using **SQL, Python, Excel,** and **Tableau**.
+Experienced in end-to-end analytics, including data cleaning, exploratory analysis, machine learning, and dashboarding, to support data-driven decision-making across various business functions.

 ---